1886 eruption of Mount Tarawera: Eruption

-At around 3.30 a.m., the largest phase of the eruption commenced when the expanding rift reached Lake Rotomahana, causing the lake water to come into contact with magma and resulting in a large explosion and a volcanic crater two kilometres wide at the site of the lake.
+At around 3:30 a.m., the largest phase of the eruption commenced when the expanding rift reached Lake Rotomahana, causing the lake water to come into contact with magma and resulting in a large explosion and a volcanic crater two kilometres wide at the site of the lake.
 This explosion distributed a mix of wet ash and lapilli over an area of 10000 km2, with heavy accumulations of this mud destroying several villages near to the mountain, causing the majority of deaths associated with the eruption.
-Ashfall of up to 15 m was reported in the immediate vicinity of the rift, while a layer of ash 8–10 centimetres deep fell on Te Puke and lighter amounts were reported on boats nearly 1000 km offshore from the Bay of Plenty coast.
+Ashfall of up to 15 m was reported in the immediate vicinity of the rift, while a layer of ash 8 to 10 cm deep fell on Te Puke and lighter amounts were reported on boats nearly 1000 km offshore from the Bay of Plenty coast.
 The ashfall at the top of Putauaki 24 km away was recorded soon after the eruption to be 36 cm thick.
-This stage of the eruption saw a dramatic increase in the height of the eruption column, with estimates placing the height at between 27.8 km and 34 km in order to produce the pattern of ash observed given weather conditions.
+This stage of the eruption saw a dramatic increase in the height of the eruption column, with estimates placing the height at between 27.8 and 34 km in order to produce the pattern of ash observed given weather conditions.
 Approximately 2 km3 of tephra was erupted during the course of the eruption.

 This phase of the eruption continued for less than three hours, with the majority of the eruption having stopped by 6:00 a.m.
 Ash continued to fall in surrounding areas and as far away as Tauranga, prompting city officials to consider evacuating the city.
 Material continued to be ejected from craters at Rotomahana and Okaro for up to ten days after the initial eruption, although these declined in frequency and intensity.
 Occasional phreatic eruptions continued to occur at Rotomahana for months after the initial eruption, before declining volcanic activity allowed the former lake to begin refilling.